 Extensive Coursework in Data Analysis.
 A unique feature of our program is the opportunity to take a large number of courses in applied economics and data analysis.
 Our department regularly offers five econometrics courses (including Forecasting, Time Series, and Applied).
 Other quantitative courses include Cost-Benefit Analysis, Managerial Economics, Business Cycles, and Geospatial (GIS) Analysis.

 A Challenging Curriculum that Leads to Excellent Job Placements.
 Students acquire a versatile set of skills valued in the workplace—whether in industry, government, or the nonprofit sector—as evidenced by the strong placements of our graduates.
 Our graduates are also accepted into top graduate programs.
 (See more about careers for UMSL Economics graduates.
 Our alumni play an important role in this process, providing informal networking for students as well as keeping faculty members apprised of internship and job opportunities.

 Diverse Course Offerings.
-In addition to coursework in data analysis, electives include natural resource economics, international economics, financial economics, real estate and urban economics, labor economics, government spending and taxation, history of American economic development, game theory; market structure, strategy, and pricing; and work, families and public policy.
+In addition to coursework in data analysis, electives include natural resource economics, international economics, financial economics, labor economics, history of American economic development, game theory; market structure, strategy, and pricing; and work, families and public policy.